Syria death toll tops 100,000, rebels lose border town

 Like Qusair, Tel Kalakh was used by rebels in the early stages of the conflict as a transit point for weapons and fighters smuggled into Syria to join the fight against Assad.

-Pro-Assad websites showed video footage of soldiers patrolling the town in armored cars and on foot.
+Pro-Assad websites showed video footage of soldiers patrolling the town in armoured cars and on foot.

 The British-based Syrian Observatory for Human Rights, a pro-opposition monitoring group, said rebels left the town on Tuesday, retreating towards the nearby Crusader fort of Crac des Chevaliers.
 Three rebels were killed as the army moved in.